Authentication

 In addition to the device label the factory credentials can be found in more places.

-If information about the Qb2 is unclear or lost please contact Blickfeld Customer Service.
+If information about the Qb device is unclear or lost, please contact Blickfeld Customer Service.

 • The serial number can be found as part of the packaging label on the shipment box.